sparkfun/SparkFun_LTE_Stick_LARA_R6/docs/introduction.md

     </article>
     </center>

--    The SparkFun LTE Stick - LARA-R6 features the LARA-R6401 LTE module from ublox<sup>&trade;</sup> and provides a unique development platform for
+-    The SparkFun LTE Stick - LARA-R6 is a a development and prototyping platform for the LARA-R6401 LTE module from ublox<sup>&trade;</sup>.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/23618){ .md-button .md-button--primary }